lcallenbach/quantlibaddin/README.md

 If you have used the auto-installation feature of the LibreOffice SDK nothing else has to be done.
-You can open the test sheet 'test.ods' by executing 'soffice path/test.ods'. <br />
+You can open the test sheet 'Examples.ods' by executing 'soffice path/Examples.ods'. <br />
 Requirements: <br />
   1. installation of LibreOffice SDK
   2.. development files for boost and compiled boost libraries (boost_regex, boost_serialization, lboost_filesystem, lboost_system)